jules2689/trudeau/trudeau/2020-04-17/pre_news.md

 **Reporter**:
 Yeah.
 We're hearing it is across multiple sectors and that has been the focus from the government from the git-go.
-As Vassy mentioned, bill more know did talk about help for the oil and gas sector coming within hours.
+As Vassy  bill more know did talk about help for the oil and gas sector coming within hours.
 That was three long weeks ago.
 Whenever the government has been talking about this, they have been framing it as help for multiple vulnerable industries.
 As you mentioned, tourismt  sector as well and the focus has been on workers.
 So, getting people back working on this.
-We are hearing regional developments will play a part in this, in terms of, as Vassy was mentioning, what certain areas are really feeling more particularly -- you know, certain tourism -- the focus on tourism, people aren't going on tour buses and people aren't, you know, signing up to go into museums and whatnot.
+We are hearing regional developments will play a part in this, in terms of, as Vassy Was mentioning, what certain areas are really feeling more particularly -- you know, certain tourism -- the focus on tourism, people aren't going on tour buses and people aren't, you know, signing up to go into museums and whatnot.
 So, it is really the focus on workers and that in particular across a broad spectrum of sectors that are really hard hit by this.